ealva-com/welite/README.md

 ## Usage

 ### Create Database
-Typically, a Database would be created once and then injected/located where needed.
+Create a single Database instance and then inject/locate where needed.
 ```kotlin
 Database(
   context = androidContext(),